JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 first(iris, 6)
 ```

-Note that we use the `first` function to print only the first `n = 6` rows of the given table.
-Similarly, the `last` function can be used to show the last `n` rows of the given table.

-When we start to work with a new data table that we are not familiar with, it is helpful to get some basic description of the dataset.
-DataFrames provides the `describe` function that returns descriptive statistics for each column of the given `DataFrame`
+We use the `first` function to print the first `n = 6` rows of a table.
+Similarly, the `last` function shows the last `n` rows.
+When working with a new dataset, it is helpful to get a basic description.
+DataFrames provides the `describe` function that returns descriptive statistics for each column.

 ```@example dfwork
 describe(iris)
 ```

-It is also possible to get a specific subset of a `DataFrame`.
-To do that, we can use indexing syntax, which is similar to indexing syntax for matrices
+We can use the indexing syntax to get a specific subset of a `DataFrame`.

 ```@example dfwork
 iris[2:4, [:SepalLength, :Species]]
 ```

-Additionally, DataFrames provides `Not`, `Between`, `Cols` and `All` selectors that can be used in more complex column selection scenarios
+Additionally, DataFrames provides `Not`, `Between`, `Cols` and `All` selectors for more complex column selection scenarios.

 ```@example dfwork
 iris[2:4, Not([:SepalLength, :Species])]
 ```

-The last thing that we will present in this section is the [Query](https://github.com/queryverse/Query.jl) package, which allows advanced manipulation with `DataFrame`.
-For example, in the code below, we select only rows where `SepalLength >= 6` and at the same time `SepalWidth >= 3.4`.
-Then we create a new DataFrame, where for each of the selected rows, we add corresponding Species, the sum of sepal length and width, and the sum of petal length and width
+The [Query](https://github.com/queryverse/Query.jl) package allows for advanced manipulation with `DataFrame`.
+The code below selects only rows with `SepalLength >= 6` and `SepalWidth >= 3.4`.
+Then we create a new DataFrame, where for each of the selected rows, we add the Species, the sum of sepal length and width, and the sum of petal length and width.

 ```@example dfwork
 using Query